The government wants you to own an electric vehicle — but who can even afford them? | CBC News

 The average consumer can't afford these vehicles.- Edgar Faler, senior industry analyst with the Centre for Automotive Research

-While prices for all vehicles are up across the board, Godfrey explains that for a fully electric vehicle, in most cases, customers would be looking at prices from $55,000 and up.
+While prices for all vehicles are up across the board, Godfrey explains that for a fully electric vehicle at his dealership, in most cases, customers would be looking at prices from $55,000 and up.

+Prices of EVs currently available for purchase in Canada can range from $39,498 to $189,000, according to the Canadian Automobile Association.

-Mark Stewart, the Chief Operating Officer for Stellantis North America, told CBC that "the technology is expensive."
-He said that on average an electric vehicle is 40 to 45 per cent more expensive than a classic internal combustion engine powertrain.
+Mark Stewart, chief operating officer for Stellantis North America, told CBC "the technology is expensive."
+He said that on average, an electric vehicle is 40 to 45 per cent more expensive than a classic internal combustion engine powertrain.

-For those looking for a lower price point, Godfrey says, "We're moving people off of electric vehicles onto either hybridized vehicles or straight up small fuel-efficient gasoline powered engines."
+For those looking for a lower price point, Godfrey says, "We're moving people off of electric vehicles onto either hybridized vehicles or straight up small fuel-efficient gasoline-powered engines."

 That's not just because the cost is high.
 Supply is thin too.
 Godfrey says he probably won't actually get fully electric vehicles at his dealership until 2024, once again citing supply chain issues.

-There are long wait lists for electric vehicles across the board, something which Prime Minister Justin Trudeau acknowledged during a visit to the Windsor Assembly Plant in January.
+There are long wait lists for electric vehicles across the board, something Prime Minister Justin Trudeau acknowledged during a visit to the Windsor Assembly Plant in January.

 "We know that the demand is super high," Trudeau said.